Warnervale

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Warnervale is below the national average.
-The median income is $46,418 and the average income stands at $56,398.
-This contrasts with Greater Sydney's figures of a median income of $60,817 and an average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $50,531 (median) and $61,395 (average) as of September 2025.
-From the 2021 Census, household income ranks at the 61st percentile ($1,929 weekly), while personal income sits at the 37th percentile.
-Income brackets indicate that 30.1% of the population fall within the $1,500 - 2,999 income range, aligning with the surrounding region where this cohort likewise represents 30.9%.
-High housing costs consume 17.6% of income, though strong earnings still place disposable income at the 59th percentile and the area's SEIFA income ranking places it in the 5th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Warnervale is lower than average nationally.
+The median income is $46,418 and the average is $56,398.
+This contrasts with Greater Sydney's figures of a median income of $60,817 and an average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Warnervale would be approximately $50,531 (median) and $61,395 (average) as of September 2025.
+Census 2021 data indicates that household income ranks at the 61st percentile ($1,929 weekly), while personal income sits at the 37th percentile.
+Income brackets show that 30.1% of the population (456 individuals) fall within the $1,500 - 2,999 range.
+This is similar to metropolitan regions where 30.9% occupy this range.
+High housing costs consume 17.6% of income.
+Despite this, disposable income ranks at the 59th percentile and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income